IvyLong/datacamp-api-course/week-1/workshop_2/README.md

 3. **Error Handling**: Managing network failures and API errors gracefully
 4. **Response Parsing**: Extracting meaningful data from API responses

-### Docker Integration

-The workshop uses Docker to ensure consistent environments:

-- **Isolation**: Each run happens in a clean container
-- **Reproducibility**: Same results across different machines
-- **Dependency Management**: All Python packages are pre-installed
-- **Easy Cleanup**: No residual files on your host system

 ## 🛠️ Detailed Usage